robOcity/ai-course/week-1-introducing-ai.md

     1. Cite: Patrick Winston.
 6.034 Artificial Intelligence.
 Fall 2010.
 Massachusetts Institute of Technology: MIT OpenCourseWare, https://ocw.mit.edu.
 License: Creative Commons BY-NC-SA.

-1. Discussion
+1. **Discussion**

-    1. Topic - Programming assignment.
+    1. **Discuss** - Programming assignment.
 Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._

-    1. Topic - Agents.
+    1. **Discuss** - Agents.
 Do you think the following assertions are true or false.
 Support you conclusions with a example or counter example where appropriate.  _Please pick four of the following, keep your answers to a sentence or two, and post your response by Wednesday._

         1. An agent that senses only partial information about the state cannot be perfectly rations.